douglett/interbasic/readme.md

 	- reference counters
 - autofree object dims
 -
-- else / else-if - cleanup this messy code
+- compiling expressions to linear asm-like structure
+	- big change!
 - function calls in expressions
 	- actually, this will break the call stack so can't do this now

 DONE:
 -----
+- single-line dim list
 - else / else-if
+	- minor cleanup
 - support for while nesting
 - better handling of nesting
 - codemap